-Both spouses must make the effort to communicate effectively, maintain the romance, the passion and the emotional/mental connection.
-Divorce bible verses can actually benefit marriages by motivating couples to give their marriage 100%.
+Both spouses must make an effort to communicate effectively, maintain the romance, the passion, and the emotional/mental connection.
+‘Divorce in the bible’ verses can actually benefit marriages by motivating couples to give their marriage 100%.

 Inability to get along

-After time has passed, couples can reach a point where they find themselves unable to get along.
+After the time has passed, couples can reach a point where they find themselves unable to get along.
 When there is no resolution on a consistent basis, a relationship plummets.

-It is hard for two people to stay together when set on different paths.
+It is hard for two people to stay together when setting on different paths.
 This is why marriage planning is recommended for those planning to wed.

-One of the two grounds for divorce in the bible is infidelity.
-Not only is it the ultimate betrayal but it usually deems relationships irreconcilable.
-Actually stepping out of the marriage is one of the worst things a spouse can do.
+One of the two grounds for divorce in the Bible is infidelity.
+Not only is it the ultimate betrayal, but it usually deems relationships irreconcilable.
+Actually, stepping out of the marriage is one of the worst things a spouse can do.

-Unfortunately, situations are not ideal but this is why those who decide to marry must not view marriage with rose colored glasses.
-The wedding, honeymoon and newlywed stage are amazing as are the times after but there will be bumps in the road that require effort.
+Unfortunately, situations are not ideal, but this is why those who decide to marry must not view marriage with rose-colored glasses.
+The wedding, honeymoon, and newlywed stage are amazing, as are the times after, but there will be bumps in the road that require effort.

 Ask yourself if you are willing to put in that effort and use the bible as a guide while making that assessment.